geyo/python-challenge/README.md

 ##PyPoll

 First, a path to open the csv is created.

 Within a with block, the csv file is read (while making sure to skip the header.)

 A for loop reads every row in the csv file and iterates the total votes.
 If a row does not contain the candidate's name in the dictionary, then the candidate is added along with a single vote.
 If a row does contain the candidate's name in the dictionary, then a value for that candidate key is iterated in the dictionary.

+Finally, each candidate's name and total votes are assigned to a list and variables, and the percentage of votes received is calculated.

+The winner is found using a max function on the candidate dictionary.

+Finally the message is printed to the terminal and added to a new file in the analysis folder.